kralrindo/R5Reloaded_Map_Rpaks/Readme.txt

 Other credits:

+Repak, 010 Respawn Templates, Legion and Model Converter: rexx#1287, IcePixelx#4931, Rika#1525
+Better Repak and Legion Improvements and some assets: Zer0Bytes#4428

 How to use REPak to make custom asset rpaks for R5Reloaded.
 Note: This part is for how to port Season 4-6 Apex assets, not for custom models